public class InsertRecordsFromQueryRequest extends Object implements org.apache.avro.generic.IndexedRecord

 column expressions by which records will be assigned to

-partitions defined by PARTITION_DEFINITIONS
+partitions defined by PARTITION_DEFINITIONS.

-: Comma-separated list of partition
+PARTITION_DEFINITIONS: Comma-separated list of partition

-.
+definitions, whose format depends on the choice of PARTITION_TYPE.
 See range partitioning, interval partitioning, list partitioning, hash partitioning, or series partitioning for example formats.

-, a new partition will be created for values which don't
+IS_AUTOMATIC_PARTITION: If TRUE, a new partition will be created for values which don't

 fall into an existing partition.
 Currently only supported for